Table Of Contents

 5. Optimize page speed and layout before launch.

 Your product page is where the buy-or-leave decision happens.
-Give shoppers enough to feel confident:
+Give shoppers what they need to feel confident:

 • Clean backgrounds so nothing competes with the product

-• Lifestyle images that show the product in use
+• Lifestyle images showing the product in use

 • Short product videos to build trust and realism

-Then write descriptions that sell the benefit, not just the spec.
-Instead of "made with hemp fabric," write "naturally soft, breathable fabric built for all-day comfort."
+Write descriptions that sell the benefit, not the spec.
+"Made with hemp fabric" becomes "naturally soft, breathable fabric built for all-day comfort."
 Answer the questions a buyer would ask before they have to ask them.

-Step 4: Build a Marketing Strategy that Pays for Itself
+Step 4: How Do You Build a Marketing Strategy That Pays for Itself?

 The best product earns nothing if no one knows it exists.
-Marketing's job is to bring in traffic that converts into profitable orders, not just traffic for its own sake.
+Marketing's job is to bring in traffic that converts into profitable orders.
+Not traffic for its own sake.
+This distinction matters more than most new founders realize, because it's possible to run a busy marketing operation that steadily loses money on every sale it generates.

-Layer in paid ads (Meta, Google, email) to reach targeted buyers faster.
-The rule that keeps paid marketing profitable: track performance constantly and judge it by profit, not clicks.
+Layer in paid ads on Meta, Google, and email to reach targeted buyers faster.
+The rule that keeps paid marketing profitable: judge performance by profit, not clicks.
 An ad with a great click-through rate that brings in money-losing orders is still a bad ad.
+Founders budget $X for ads, get the volume they hoped for, and then discover the profit per order doesn't clear the spend.

 Shipping is where customer experience and profit overlap.
 On-time delivery, undamaged packaging, and clear timelines earn reviews and repeat orders.
-Slow, vague, or damaged shipping triggers refunds and bad reviews, both of which eat profit.
+Slow, vague, or damaged fulfillment triggers refunds and bad reviews, and both eat profit in ways that don't always show up immediately in your numbers.

 Get these five right:

-• Shipping cost (and how much of it you pass on)
+2. Shipping cost, and how much of it you pass on to the customer

-Many beginners think Shopify is just a monthly subscription.
-Running a real store carries several recurring costs, and missing them is how a "profitable" store turns out not to be.
+Many new founders think Shopify is just a monthly subscription.
+Running a real store carries several recurring costs, and missing even one of them is how a "profitable" store turns out not to be.

 Plan for all of these: